 And remember: You only have to compete with yourself, so focusing on improving YOUR result rather than trying to fit into a specific category.

 Want more fitness challenges you can do at home?
-Check out my article here on boosting your core strength and mastering the plank!
+Check out my other tests below!

 And don’t forget to subscribe to my blog so you never miss a post!